chourmovs/ha-sunforecast-plus/README.md

-# HA SunForecast Plus Integration
+we# HA SunForecast Plus Integration

 SunForecast Plus is a custom Home Assistant integration designed to provide more accurate solar production forecasts using weather data from [Open-Meteo](https://open-meteo.com/).